 Before I became a vegetarian, I was absolutely obsessed with a curried tuna sandwich from a local bakery.
 This is -- in my opinion -- a better version of that sandwich.
 Curry and avocado make for a delicious combination, and the chickpeas provide structure to the whole dish.

-In a large bowl (or a food processor), mash together the chickpeas, cilantro, avocado, scallions, lime juice, curry powder, and smoked paprika.
+In a large bowl (or a food processor), mash (or process) the chickpeas, cilantro, avocado, scallions, lime juice, curry powder, and smoked paprika.

-- To serve, spread chickpea mixture on a slice of bread.
-Top with arugula and a couple tomato slices.
+To serve, spread the chickpea mixture on a slice of bread.
+Top with arugula, a couple tomato slices, and a second piece of bread.
 Cut your sandwich in half and enjoy!